 Despite CKD being the eighth leading cause of death in the US, it is often overshadowed by other chronic conditions (e.g., diabetes, hypertension, cardiovascular disease) because of the lack of symptoms during its earlier stages.
 This feeds into the traditional perception of CKD as "uncommon, without consequences, and untreatable until the stage of kidney failure."
-Therefore, the care of those with CKD lies primarily within the subspecialty of nephrology, with a focus on dialysis and transplantation.
+13 Therefore, the care of those with CKD lies primarily within the subspecialty of nephrology, with a focus on dialysis and transplantation.
 However, this exacts a heavy toll on the lives of patients, our public health system, and our economy.

 The economic burden of CKD contributes significantly to medical expenditures.
-In 2019, Medicare spending for beneficiaries with CKD without ESRD totaled \$87.2 billion, representing 23 percent of total Medicare fee-for-service (FFS) expenditures.
-Annual medical costs per patient with CKD can reach up to \$65,000 when considering the cost of inpatient care for acute events, outpatient care, and pharmacy expenses.
-Allowing the disease to progress to ESRD increases medical expenditures even more, with one year of dialysis care costing Medicare \$81,000 to \$94,600.
+In 2019, Medicare spending for beneficiaries with CKD without ESRD totaled \$87.2 billion, representing 23 percent of total Medicare fee-for-service (FFS) expenditures.14 Annual medical costs per patient with CKD can reach up to \$65,000 when considering the cost of inpatient care for acute events, outpatient care, and pharmacy expenses.15 Allowing the disease to progress to ESRD increases medical expenditures even more, with one year of dialysis care costing Medicare \$81,000 to \$94,600.16 for a 20-year-old receiving dialysis mirrors that of an 80-year-old within the general population.17 However, most patients with CKD do not reach kidney failure, because they have a six times greater likelihood of dying from cardiovascular disease than progressing to kidney failure.18

 These numbers underscore the economic impact of CKD, but the drastic decrease in quality of life and life expectancy for people with CKD also warrants intervention.
-For example, the cardiovascular death risk for a 20-year-old receiving dialysis mirrors that of an 80-year-old within the general population.
-However, most patients with CKD do not reach kidney failure, because they have a six times greater likelihood of dying from cardiovascular disease than progressing to kidney failure.
+For example, the cardiovascular death risk Allowing the disease to progress to ESRD increases medical expenditures even more, with one year of dialysis care costing Medicare \$81,000 to \$94,600.